-Can Ticks Fly?
+Can Ticks Fly or Jump?

 Ticks often wind up biting people in the armpit or groin.
 That’s a long way up for a tiny little tick.
 But how can something that hangs out in grass and on plants get up there?
 Do ticks jump to incredible heights?
 Can ticks fly?
 The truth might shock you.

-Can ticks jump?
+Do ticks jump?

 A flea can jump up to 13 inches high.
 If it were the size of a 6-foot person, that would be as high as 16-story building – an impressive feat for such a small insect.
 Given that both ticks and fleas like to share some of the same food sources, one might think that ticks are equally successful jumpers.
 However, this is not the case.
 In fact, ticks cannot jump at all.

 If they can’t jump, then certainly they can fly.
 Right?
 Ticks actually belong to the arachnida class – the same class as spiders, who thankfully can’t fly.
 Ticks cannot fly either and there are no species of ticks that have wings.
 But if they can’t jump and they can’t fly, then how do ticks get around?
 They have other tricks up their sleeves.